The Gainclone Story

 The most well-known Gainclone implementation is the one from Brian Bell and Peter Daniel.
 The design is a collaborative effort from members of www.diyaudio.com, the world's largest DIY audio forum.

-From time to time the PCB has been made available through a groupbuy at diyaudio, but PCBs and kits can also be obtained from www.chipamp.com, www.audiosector.com and www.madaboutsound.com.
+From time to time the PCB has been made available through a groupbuy at diyaudio, but PCBs and kits can also be obtained from www.chipamp.com (closed down), www.audiosector.com and www.madaboutsound.com.
 There are other PCBs and kits available, with a few from commercial sources, but most come from hobbyists.

-Another example of a modern Gainclone designed by Rod Elliott
+Another example of a modern Gainclone designed by Rod Elliott.
+Photo borrowed from him.

 Links